-Not Showing Wireless Network List
+Wireless Network List Not Showing on Windows

 Method 1 – Start WLAN AutoConfig Service

-Click on the Start button to start Wireless Services.
 Congratulations!
 Wireless service has started now.
-Click OK button to close Wireless properties.
-Check the image carefully below:
+Click the OK button to close Wireless properties.

-Method 2 – Resetting Network Adapter
+Method 2 – Reset Network Adapter

 Step 2.
-Now type following command:
+Now type in the following command:

 netsh winsock reset

-Then, hit enter from your keyboard.
-You will get the message in next line is Successfully reset the Winsock Catalog.
+Then hit enter from your keyboard.
+You will now get the message in the next line is Successfully reset the Winsock Catalog.

 Method 3 – Reinstall Network Controller Drivers

-Step 1.
-Need to open Device Manager.
-Press “Win + R” to open Run dialog box.
-Type, “devmgmt.msc” and hit OK button to open Device Manager.
+Press Win + R to open the Run dialog box.
+Type devmgmt.msc and hit the OK button to open Device Manager.

 Expand and right-click on your wireless adapter, then select Uninstall.
 This will start with a quick uninstall process and within a few seconds it will be finished.